Trainers, vets, others charged in racehorse-drugging scheme

 The charges against trainers, veterinarians and others were detailed in four indictments unveiled Monday in Manhattan federal court.
 Charges brought against the 27 people include drug adulteration and misbranding conspiracy.

-U.S. Attorney Geoffrey S. Berman scheduled a news conference in New York City to discuss the charges, which authorities said affected races in New York, New Jersey, Florida, Ohio, Kentucky and the United Arab Emirates.
-Click here to read more in a news release issued by Berman’s office.
+Performance-enhancing drugs “were given to racehorses in an effort to increase their performance beyond their natural abilities,” William F. Sweeney Jr., assistant director in charge of the FBI New York Office, said at a news conference.
+“What actually happened to the horses amounted to nothing less than abuse.
+They experienced cardiac issues, overexertion leading to leg fractures, increased risk of injury, and, in some cases, death.
+Conversely, the human being involved in the scheme continued to line their purses as they manipulated this multibillion-dollar horse racing industry across the globe.”

-Authorities said participants in the fraud misled government agencies, including federal and state regulators, U.S. Customs and Border Protection agents, various state horse racing regulators and the betting public.
+Authorities said participants in the fraud — affecting races in New York, New Jersey, Florida, Ohio, Kentucky and the United Arab Emirates — misled federal and state regulators, U.S. Customs and Border Protection agents, various state horse racing regulators and the betting public.

+National Thoroughbred Racing Association president and CEO Alex Waldrop called the charges “abhorrent.”

+“There is no place in our sport for individuals who treat horses with disregard for their well-being or who undermine the integrity of our competition for personal gain,” Waldrop said.
+“We support the effort to bring these charges to light and are hopeful that their swift adjudication will help assure other horse racing participants and the public at large that our sport will not condone or tolerate the behavior alleged in the indictments.”

 In the indictment, Servis is charged with giving Maximum Security a performance-enhancing drug called SGF-1000, recommending it to another trainer, and conspiring with a veterinarian to make it look like a false positive for another substance.
 The other trainer, Jorge Navarro, is also among those charged.